brayden-s-haws/brayden-s-haws/README.md

 Hey everyone 👋

 Started my career wanting to be a physical therapist.
 Fell in love with technology.
-Now I work in healthcare technology, trying to make a difference.
+Now I do product for healthcare tech.

 Working everyday to make myself more skilled and capable.
-When I am not working I am probably hiking or building something.
+When I am not working, I am probably hanging with my family, hiking or building.

-- 🛠 I’m currently working on: case studies on how to do healthcare tech right
+- 🛠 I’m currently working on: product and technology research
-- 🔍 I’m currently learning: dbt, Snowflake, and product management
+- 🔍 I’m currently learning: dbt, healthcare operations, and product management
-- 💬 Ask me about healthcare technology, data, and startups
+- 💬 Ask me about: healthcare technology, data, and startups
 - ⏪ Previously: University of Utah Health, Steward Health Care, Lucerna Health
 - 📫 How to reach me: haws@hey.com
 - 🗞️ Blog: https://world.hey.com/haws